Police chase from Assumption Parish to Gonzales leads to one arrest

 Trending News

-Jones was treated from a Gonzales hospital before being taken in custody of the Gonzales Police Department to face related there.
+Jones was treated from a Gonzales hospital before being taken in custody of the Gonzales Police Department to face charges related there.
 He was then transferred to Assumption Parish Detention Center with charges including aggravated flight from an officer, possession of hydrocodone, resisting an officer, and speeding.

 More News